stormasm/research/finance/equity.md

 Meaing that when people are scared or in fear about the market or a particular equity that sometimes creates the best opportunity.

+##### One of the keys to great investing is “sitting on your ass.”
+That means doing nothing the vast majority of the time, but buying with “aggression” when bargains abound.

 #### References

 [Definition of Adage](https://www.google.com/search?q=definition+adage&oq=definition+adage&aqs=chrome..69i57j0l7.3791j1j7&sourceid=chrome&ie=UTF-8)